sage-code/eve/manual/structure.md

 * it can define input/output parameters;
 * can have local defined variables;
-* is terminated with statement return;
+* is terminated with statement return

 **prototype**
 ```